kubernetes-sigs/gateway-api-inference-extension/site-src/index.md

 endpoints can best achieve the configured objectives.
 Note that this kind of metrics probing may happen asynchronously, depending on the extension.

-4. The extension will instruct the Gateway which endpoint should be routed to.
+4. The extension will instruct the Gateway which endpoint the request should be routed to.

 5. The Gateway will route the request to the desired endpoint.